divio/aldryn-newsblog/docs/development.rst

   activity

-Please familiarise yourself with this documentation if you'd like to contribute to Aldryn NewsBlog.
+Please familiarise yourself with this documentation if you'd like to contribute to Aldryn News & Blog.

 *************
 Running tests
 *************

-Aldryn NewsBlog uses `django CMS Helper <https://github.com/nephila/djangocms-helper>`_ to run its test suite.
+Aldryn News & Blog uses `django CMS Helper <https://github.com/nephila/djangocms-helper>`_ to run its test suite.

 There's more than one way to do this, but here's one to help you get started::